gregv12/Fluxtion-5-minute-tutorail/README.md

 # Fluxtion 5 minute tutorial

-Simple 5 minute tutorial for fluxtion.
+Simple 5 minute tutorial for fluxtion, all the implementation is in one class [Main](https://github.com/gregv12/Fluxtion-5-minute-tutorail/tree/master/src/main/java/com/fluxtion/examoke/fluxtion5minute)

 ## Scenario:
 Control a car park entry gate for an automated carpark.
 Tracks number plates of cars leaving and entering with sensors